Where We Work

 For 40 years, we’ve known that frontline health workers are every country's first line in detecting, reporting, and responding to emerging threats to global health security.
 That's why we train and equip local health workers on disease surveillance and response, infection prevention, occupational safety and health, and much more.

-Here are some of the ways we're integrating virus response into our existing programs, so we can help keep communities around the world healthy and safe.
+Here's how we're integrating virus response into our existing programs, so we can help keep communities around the world healthy and safe:

 Our Digital Health team is helping governments vaccinate health workers globally with our new COVID-19 health worker vaccination modules for iHRIS and mHero. iHRIS is IntraHealth International's free, open source software that helps countries around the world track and manage their health workforce data to improve access to services. mHero is a two-way, mobile phone-based communication system that connects ministries of health and health workers.